oodlefinance/front-end-technical-test/README.md

 We want you to fetch data asynchronously from that API and display it as per the designs in the [designs directory](designs) using [React](https://reactjs.org/docs/getting-started.html) and [Next.js](https://nextjs.org/).

+We want you to implement all the components (apart from the top-level page components) **as if they were going to be included in a reusable component library**.
+Prioritize reusability, accessibility, and extensibility.

 Note that the designs are for two separate pages: a beer listing page and a page for a specific beer.

 ### What are we looking for?
+- The ability to create highly reusable, accessible, and extensible components
 - Good React knowledge
 - CSS Competency
 - Fetching and Handling Data Asynchronously